shinydevelopment/SimulatorStatusMagic/README.md

 ### I have a script to take my screenshots, can I automate this?

 Yes!
-SimulatorStatusMagic is available via [CocoaPods](http://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage) and as a standalone source release.
+SimulatorStatusMagic is available via [CocoaPods](http://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage), Swift Package Manager and as a standalone source release.
 [Installation instructions](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/INSTALLATION.md) are available.

+**Cocoapods/Carthage**
 It is recommended to **only** include `SDStatusBarManager` in your debug configuration so that the code is **never** included in release builds.
 When you want to apply a perfect status bar, call `[[SDStatusBarManager sharedInstance] enableOverrides]`.
 To restore the standard status bar, call `[[SDStatusBarManager sharedInstance] disableOverrides]`.

+**Swift Package Manager**
+SPM does not yet support conditionally linking packages based on build configuration.
+The recommended approach when using SPM is to link to your UI test target only, and enable the overrides from that target instead.

 ### What about automation of the sample app?